astropy/astropy/docs/models/parameters.rst

 and fitting with multiple parameter sets.
 Because of this, all models have a `psets` attribute, an array of shape `(len(parnames), paramdim)`, where `paramdim` is the number of parameter sets.
-Typically the array is of type float but can become an object array in some cases. `Psets` is used for model evaluation.
+Typically the array is of type float but can become an object array in some cases. `psets` is used for model evaluation.

 In addition, all models maintain an attribute, `parameters`, an instance of `~astropy.parameters.Parameters`.
 This is a flat list of